Content

 3.

-manage personal, professional and ethical considerations when working in pastoral and spiritual settings
+Evaluate ethical dilemmas in pastoral and spiritual settings

 Unit sequence